pbashyal-nmdp/service-gfe-submission/docs/docker.rst

 Pulling the Image
 ----------------------
 The easiest way to get the service running locally, is to pull an image containing the service from docker hub.
+Running the following command will pull the latest GFE service image from docker hub.
+The image on docker hub is built from the *Dockerfile* in the *docker* directory in the github repository.
+Every new commit to the *nmdp-bioinformatics/service-gfe-submission* repository triggers a new build of the docker image on docker hub.

 .. code-block:: shell

-	docker run -d --name service-gfe-submission -p 5050:8080 service-gfe-submission:latest
+	docker pull nmdpbioinformatics/service-gfe-submission

 .. tip:: If you want a particular verison of the GFE service, then you can specify what release version after the name in place of *latest*.